-[This section implements, in part, 33 CFR § 103.505 (m).
-This section Governs the maintenance, safeguarding, and disclosure of AMSP information, and other records and information, that have been designated as Sensitive Security Information (SSI), as defined by 49 CFR Part 1520 and NVIC 10-04.
-References (h) and (i) to NVIC 9-02 Change 4 Also provide additional guidance on the handling and safeguarding of classified and sensitive but unclassified information.]
+[This section implements, in part, 33 C.F.R. § 103.505(m).
+This section governs the maintenance, safeguarding, and disclosure of AMSP information, and other records and information, that have been designated as Sensitive Security Information (SSI), as defined by 49 C.F.R.
+Part 1520 and NVIC 10-04.
+References (j), (k), and (l) to NVIC 9-02 Change 5 also provide additional guidance on the handling and safeguarding of classified and sensitive but unclassified information.]

 3600 (U) Security Resources.

-[This section implements, in part, 33 CFR § 103.505(g) and (t).
+[This section implements, in part, 33 C.F.R. § 103.505(g) and (t).
 The AMSP will include a section that lists the security resources that are normally available in the COTP Zone (consider resources in neighboring jurisdictions) for incident response, their capabilities, and what their estimated timeframe is for the dispatch of responding units.
-Correlate this section with section 5520 below (procedures for responding to a TSI). resources information may be placed in a consolidated appendix.]
+Correlate this section with section 5520 below (procedures for responding to a TSI).
+Resources information may be placed in a consolidated appendix.]